LyubomirT/intense-rp-next/README.md

 - 🛠️ GLIBC 2.18+
 - 📁 The application package in [Releases](https://github.com/LyubomirT/intense-rp-next/releases)

 Currently, we have both Windows and Linux binaries available (as of v1.1.5).
-However, they're still in beta, so please report any issues you encounter, I'll try to fix them as soon as possible.
+I'm not sure about Mac support yet, but if there's enough demand, I might look into it.
+I don't have a Mac to test on, so in the current state of things, dedicated Mac support is almost completely out of the question.

 **For Source Code:**
 - 🐍 Python 3.12+ from [python.org](https://www.python.org/)